 North Beach

 North Beach in Le Touquet is part of the central squares.
 It revolves around Centenaire Square and ends at the dunes.
 It is very well equipped and has many activities including a kids club, recreation center, bars and restaurants on the beachfront, and mattress rentals.
 This beach is monitored in summer and has lifeguards on duty.
 The beach is huge and the water is very far away at low tide making swimming a little difficult.
-There are lots of parking areas around the area and paid parking close to the beach.
 The beach is handicap accessible, has showers and restrooms.

 Central Beach